austccr/miningnsw_media_release_scraper/README.md

-# An collect an archive of Minerals Council of Australia media releases
+# Archive of Minerals Council of Australia media releases

 These media releases are important documents of the public record and should be archived for future analysis.